Stay tuned for information about 2026-27 events!

 Spring 2026 Events

-- Workshop, Harnessing AI for Research in Applied Linguistics: From Qualitative Coding to Quantitative Analysis, Lara Bryfonski, Georgetown University, 3:00-5:00 pm, Thursday, March 19, 2026, 1418 Van Hise Hall.
+- Workshop on Harnessing AI for Research in Applied Linguistics: From Qualitative Coding to Quantitative Analysis, Lara Bryfonski, Georgetown University, 3:00-5:00 pm, Thursday, March 19, 2026, 1418 Van Hise Hall.

 - What do you Mean by ‘Questionable’?
 The Ethics of Study Quality in Applied Linguistics, invited lecture by Luke Plonsky, Northern Arizona University, 3:00-4:00 pm, Thursday, November 6, 2025, 1418 Van Hise Hall.
 Lecture slides here.